-- Develop the basic concepts of solving algebraic, transcendental, exponential and logarithmic equations. - Introduce the numerical techniques of interpolation in various intervals in real life situations. - Apply numerical techniques of differentiation and integration. - Explain various methods of solving ordinary differential equations. - Produce the knowledge of various techniques in solving partial differential equations.
+- Introduce the basic concepts of solving algebraic, transcendental, exponential and logarithmic equations. - Introduce the numerical techniques of interpolation in various intervals in real life situations. - Acquaint the student with understanding of numerical techniques of differentiation and integration this plays an important role in engineering and technology disciplines. - Acquaint the knowledge of various techniques and methods of solving ordinary differential equations. - Understand the knowledge of various techniques and methods of solving various types of partial differential equations.